svsravichandra/services_driver-mileage-tracker_version-1_source2/README.md

 - [Google Cloud SDK / gcloud CLI](https://cloud.google.com/sdk/docs/install)
 - (Optional) Gemini API Key

-1. Download or copy the files of your AI Studio app into this directory at the root level.
+1. Download or copy the files of your app into this directory at the root level.
 2. If your app calls the Gemini API, create a Secret for your API key:
      ```
      echo -n "${GEMINI_API_KEY}" | gcloud secrets create gemini_api_key --data-file=-